 Lifetime Maximum Benefit.
-The total amount of money that a plan will pay for a member during his or her lifetime.
+The total amount of money that a plan will pay for a member during their lifetime.
 As part of the Affordable Care Act (ACA), most health plans cannot impose lifetime maximums for "essential health benefits" such as hospital stays or prescription drugs.
 Dental plans may impose lifetime maximums.